drewhart/geonomics_docs/sphinx_dir/doc.rst

-  because the same mutant genotype in the same :py:`Individual` could have opposite effects on that :py:`Individual`'s fitness in different environmental contexts (i.e. it could behave as a beneficial mutation is one region of the :py:`Land` but as a deleterious mutation in another).
+  because the same mutant genotype in the same :py:`Individual` could have opposite effects on that :py:`Individual`'s fitness in different environmental contexts (i.e. it could behave as a beneficial mutation is one region of the :py:`Landscape` but as a deleterious mutation in another).